 The Johns Hopkins Neurosurgery Residency Program

-The rotations of the surgical internship are designed to fill the needs of those planning for a neurosurgical career.
-There is an emphasis on pre- and post-operative care, emergency care of the trauma victim, management of the surgical patient, intensive care and neuro-critical care medicine, and the development of requisite surgical skills.
-We have recently added major rotations in the Neurosciences.
+The rotations of the surgical internship are designed to fill the needs of those planning for a neurosurgical career, and emphasize pre- and post-operative care, emergency care of the trauma victim, management of the surgical patient, intensive care and neuro-critical care medicine and the development of requisite surgical skills.
+We have recently added major rotations in the neurosciences.

 This year of training is split between rotations in general surgery and in the neurosciences.
-The one month rotations in the neurosciences include the following:
+The three-month rotations in the neurosciences include:

 PGY-2 and PGY-3

-The next two years of residency (PGY-2 & PGY-3) are spent at the Johns Hopkins Hospital.
-The rotations, each of approximately 2 months, include the Brain Tumor Service, the Spine Service, the Neurovascular Service, and the neurological intensive care unit.
-The junior neurosurgery resident is responsible for the daily care of all hospitalized patients on his or her service and has a substantial operative experience during this time.
-Each service has its own specialty conference which the junior resident attends.
+The next two years of residency (PGY-2 and PGY-3) are spent at The Johns Hopkins Hospital.
+The rotations, each of approximately 2 months, include the various adult neurosurgery services (Dandy, Cushing and Brem), and the neurological intensive care unit.
+The junior neurosurgery resident is responsible for the daily care of all hospitalized patients on his or her service and has a substantial operative experience during this time, including attendance at each service's specialty conference.

 PGY-5 and PGY-6

-These are two protected research years.
-There are opportunities for basic research, clinical research and clinical electives.
+These are two protected research years with opportunities for basic research, clinical research and clinical electives.
 Basic research opportunities are available in every Johns Hopkins department.
-Those interested in clinical research have established programs in the School of Public Health.
-We also have joint training programs with the National Institutes of Health.
+Those interested in clinical research have established programs in the School of Public Health and joint training programs with the National Institutes of Health.
 Experience in laboratories and institutions other than Johns Hopkins may be arranged if appropriate.
 There is an astounding level of scholarly productivity by residents accomplished in conjunction with the strong commitment of our faculty to laboratory and clinical research.
 Our residents participate in laboratory research, outcomes based research and surgical enfolded fellowships.
-Follow the links below to see our current residents’ research and awards.

-The final year of the program is the Chief Resident Year.
-The Chief Residents practice under the supervision of the faculty and are responsible for all aspects of patient clinical care on the three adult neurosurgery services, the Brain Tumor Service, the Spine Service, and the Neurovascular Service.
+The final year of the program is the chief resident year.
+The Chief Residents practice under the supervision of the faculty and are responsible for all aspects of patient clinical care on the three adult neurosurgery services, (Dandy, Cushing and Brem).
 Since the operative volume is large, the surgical experience is extensive.
-Another important component to this year is the outpatient clinic experience maintained by each Chief Resident under the supervision of the faculty .
+Another important component to this year is the outpatient clinic experience maintained by each chief resident under the supervision of the faculty .